Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 - Let's compare Zhilin and Kostylin.

-Sometimes it takes years to understand a person, and we will try to learn the heroes for a lesson.
-This is not an easy task, but it is quite solvable.
+Sometimes it takes years to understand a person, and you and I will try to get to know the heroes in a lesson.
+The task is not easy, but it is quite solvable.

-To compare means to find common and difference in their character.
+To compare means to find commonality and differences in their character.

 What common?

-The officers served in the Caucasus, both were captured, both wrote a letter to send a ransom, participated in the escape.
+Officers who served in the Caucasus, both were captured, both wrote a letter asking for a ransom to be sent, and took part in the escape.

-Of course, these are not character traits, but events, but they will help us figure out who a real officer and a real person are.
+Of course, these are not character traits, but events, but they are the ones that will help us figure out who the real officer and the real person are.

 Difference:

-Find the description of the heroes in the text;
+Find a description of the heroes in the text;

-What character traits of the heroes do we learn from the description of their appearance?
+What character qualities of the heroes do we learn from the description of their appearance?

 Zhilin is daring, brave, courageous.